- What is Acupuncture and Oriental Medicine (AOM)?

 We understand that there are times when a patient must miss an appointment due to emergencies or obligations for work or family.
 However, when a patient does not call to cancel an appointment they are preventing another patient from utilizing that time.
 Appointments must be cancelled at least 24 hours in advance to avoid any cancellation fees.
 Standard appointment fees will apply without appropriate notice.

-Fort Collins Family Acupuncture is located inside of Natural Health Associates, which offers our Acupuncture and Oriental Medicine services, as well as chiropractic services, massage, nutrition, naturopathic medicine and counseling.
+Fort Collins Family Acupuncture is located inside of Natural Health Associates, which offers our Acupuncture and Oriental Medicine services, as well as dietitian services, phlebotomy, thermal imaging, massage, nutrition, and naturopathic medicine.